maferrag/AlphaBench/README.md

 ---

 ## Benchmark Pipeline

+End-to-end workflow of the α³-Bench framework for evaluating LLM-based UAV agents under dynamic 6G communication conditions.
+The figure illustrates scenario initialization from UAVBench, dialogue-based mission execution with network-aware reasoning, structured action invocation via MCP and A2A protocols, environment and state updates, loop termination, and final efficiency- and reliability-adjusted $\alpha^3$ evaluation metrics.

 ![Example multi-turn UAV mission under 6G conditions](Figures/Figure2.drawio_page-0001.jpg)

 ---

 ## Conversational UAV Mission Example (6G-Adaptive Control)

+An example agent--user interaction trajectory in the UAV domain of α³-Bench under 6G communication.
+The left panel illustrates user--agent interactions via the Model Context Protocol (MCP), where the UAV state is queried and a thermal area-scan mission is initiated over a 6G eMBB slice.
+The right panel highlights the agent’s adaptive decision-making under dynamic network conditions, including coordination with other autonomous agents through the agent-to-agent (A2A) protocol for collision avoidance, and seamless switching between eMBB, URLLC, and mMTC 6G network slices to preserve safety and mission continuity.

 ![α³-Bench conversational evaluation pipeline](Figures/Figure1.jpg)

 ---